 CB: Fernando Couto (Portugal/Porto/Barcelona)

 Fernando Couto won the Double in every leagues he played in and in three different countries.
 He started with Porto, and went to play in Spain and Italy.
 He was a member of Portugal's Golden Generation that won won the 1989 FIFA World Youth Championship.
 He earned 110 caps.
 He went to the 2002 World Cup Finals, and three other European Championships.

 CB: Jorge Costa (Portugal)

 Except at the very end of his career, Jorge Costa played his entire career with Porto, serving as its captain for a few seasons.
 He won the 2003 UEFA Cup and the 2004 Champions League with them.
 He was a part of the Golden Generation that won the U-20 World Cup in 1991.
 He represented Portugal at Euro 2000 and the World Cup 2002.

 CB: Terry Butcher (England)

 Butcher was one of England's greatest defenders.
-He captained the England national team, winning 77 caps in a ten-year international career that featured three FIFA World Cups.
+He captained the England national team, winning 77 caps in a ten-year international career that featured three World Cups.
 Butcher also enjoyed success in his club career, particularly with Ipswich Town and Rangers.
 With Ipswich, he was a part of Bobby Robson's team that won the UEFA Cup in 1981.
 In 1986, he joined Rangers as one of the first wave of English players playing for Graeme Souness' Rangers in the 1980's.